OMS III

 LCOM 5200 Surgery I 10 Credit Hour(s)

-General Surgery is a mandatory, four-week in length, third year core rotation.
+Surgery is a core, four-week, third-year rotation.
 The third year osteopathic medical student is introduced to the evaluation and management of the surgical patient, in both the hospital and out-patient setting.
 The experience provides a framework for care of the surgical patient.

 Offered: Resident